Did you know that fireplaces can save money for your household? Not only that, but they’re good for the planet, too! Here’s why

 Option #3: Natural Gas/Liquid Propane

 Natural gas and liquid propane fireplaces produce less carbon dioxide and particle pollutants than wood fireplaces.
 But burned gas and propane produce nitrogen oxides and carbon dioxide, which respectively contribute to smog and global warming.
 Nor are these gases renewable resources, with the extraction, refinement and transportation of gas and propane leaving a significant eco-footprint.

-Wealthy, urban clients tend to prefer easy-to-use gas fireplaces, where minimal smoke emissions allow for the use of bronze finishes and glass facades, making for an elegant, modern yet homely look.
+That being said, wealthy, urban dwellers tend to prefer easy-to-use gas fireplaces.
+That’s mainly because minimal smoke emissions allow for their use in places like Paris, where wood fireplaces are banned.
+The use of bronze finishes and glass facades, making for an elegant, modern yet homely look.
 For more info, please click here.

 Option #5: Eco-Friendly Logs

 Salvaged from waste products like industrial sawdust and spent coffee grounds, eco-friendly fire logs save trees AND keep materials out of landfills.
 Many brands produce less smoke than natural wood logs, thus claiming fewer particular pollutant emissions.
-Keep in mind that eco-friendly logs still produce greenhouse gases (no more than wood logs), and some silly people may even burn the logs while they’re still wrapped in their glossy, paraffin-containing wrapper.
-The burning of paraffin releases fine particles, chronic doses of which can cause pulmonary problems.
-Unwrap before you burn!
+Keep in mind that eco-friendly logs still produce greenhouse gases (but no more so than wood logs).